outreachy/website/README.md

  |
 ```

-# Testing the local website
+# Testing the local website:

 Once you've run the above setup commands, you should be all set to start testing your local website.
 First, run the command to start the Django webserver and serve up the local website.